Hamas says will kill hostages if Israeli attacks on Gaza civilians continue

 Lebanese armed group Hezbollah fired rockets into northern Israel in response to at least three of its members being killed in Israeli shelling of Lebanon.

-Israel also said one of its deputy commanders was killed in an earlier cross-border raid from Lebanon.
+Israel said one of its deputy commanders was also killed in an earlier cross-border raid from Lebanon.